 Giants (Nephilim)

+The Giants (Nephilim) are the monstrous offspring of the Watchers and human women - beings of immense size and insatiable appetite whose violence filled the earth with blood and provoked the judgment of the Flood.
 In the visionary accounts preserved within the Enochian tradition, these colossal offspring emerge as direct consequences of the Watchers' descent and illicit unions with human women, an event detailed in the Book of Enoch chapters 6 and 7.
 The angels, led by Semjaza and Azazel, bind themselves by oath on Mount Hermon before taking wives and producing a hybrid race whose unnatural origins violate the boundaries established at creation.
 This transgression sets in motion a cascade of disorder that the texts portray not merely as moral failing but as a profound corruption of the natural and divine order, one that demands heavenly intervention.
 The writings emphasize their immense size and insatiable appetites, which lead them to devour human provisions, oppress the people, and even consume one another amid escalating violence.
 The Book of Enoch chapter 7 recounts how these beings filled the earth with blood and lawlessness, while Jubilees 5 describes their role in amplifying iniquity to the point that the earth itself cries out for relief.
 Such depictions frame them as embodiments of unchecked chaos, their very existence serving as the catalyst for the Flood narrative and underscoring the necessity of cosmic judgment to restore balance.
 Within these apocryphal traditions, their story also highlights the limits of angelic authority and the enduring consequences of crossing sacred boundaries.
 The archangels' intercession in Enoch chapter 9 and the subsequent divine decree in chapter 10 reveal how these figures become instruments of revelation, exposing the need for a renewed creation.
 Their presence thus invites readers to reflect on themes of hybridity, rebellion, and purification that resonate throughout the Enochian corpus and related texts like Jubilees.

 Details